This Dutch oven pasta with vodka cream sauce is easy to cook on a campfire or camp stove! It’s a one-pot meal made with veggies, marinara, and cheese.

 How to Make Campfire Pasta with Vodka Cream Sauce

-Let your campfire die down until you mainly just have hot coals left.
+Let your campfire diminish until you mainly just have hot coals left.

 While you’re prepping ingredients, don’t set the vodka bottle too close to the campfire.
 It’s flammable, and we don’t want any accidents!